-Fore ign Currency
+Foreign Currency

-Т ranslation

-A djustments

-Balance at December 31, 2014 \$ (45)

-Other comprehensive loss (89)
+Translation

+Adjustments

 Balance at December 31, 2015 (134)

+Other comprehensive loss (8)

+Balance at December 31, 2016 (142)

 The Company's reporting currency is the U.S. dollar.
-A majority of the Company's international entities in which there is a substantial investment, have the local currency as their functional currency.
-As a result, foreign currency translation adjustments resulting from the process of translating the entities' financial statements into the reporting currency are reported in Other Comprehensive Income or Loss in accordance with ASC Topic 830 "Foreign Currency Matters" ("ASC Topic 830").
+A majority of the Company's international entities in which there is a substantial investment have the local currency as their functional currency.
+As a result, foreign currency translation adjustments resulting from the process of translating the entities' financial statements into the reporting currency are reported in other comprehensive income (loss) in accordance with ASC Topic 830 "Foreign Currency Matters".